Want to Finish Your Book, or Blog Regularly?

 Add Your Own Custom Touches

-I make fun of myself about the stickers but they personalize the ritual and make it work for me.
+The stickers personalize the ritual and make it work for me.

 Into crystals?
 You may want to have a beautiful blue throat-chakra supporting crystal like an aqua aura on your writing altar to help you express yourself clearly.